Four-star general in eye of U.S. cyber storm

 "How much can you consolidate before it gets so huge that one person can't manage it," said Harry Raduege, a retired Air Force general and former director of the Defense Information Systems Agency, which oversees military IT systems.
 "It's an awful lot for somebody at the top of those organizations to deal with."

-Still, Raduege, now with the consulting firm Deloitte, said he expects the Pentagon to elevate Cyber Command to a full unified command before the general's retirement next year.
+Still, Raduege, now with Deloitte, said he expects the Pentagon to elevate Cyber Command to a full unified command before the general's retirement next year.

 "There's no one in a better position to know the depth, magnitude and broad-based nature of today's increasing and evolving cyber threats," said Raduege.
 "When Keith Alexander talks about cyber attacks, we should all listen."

-(Additional reporting by Joe Menn in San Francisco, and Warren Strobel and Peter Apps in Washington; Editing by Tiffany Wu, Tim Dobbyn and Mohammad Zargham)
+(Additional reporting by Joe Menn in San Francisco, and Warren Strobel and Peter Apps in Washington; Editing by Tiffany Wu and Tim Dobbyn)